 He is only the second president to be defeated and then re-elected to a subsequent term.
 At 78, Trump also is the oldest person in U.S. history to be elected president.
 And he is the first convicted felon ever to win a U.S. presidential election, beating the entire judicial system that has threatened to imprison him for a mountain of criminal offenses.

 "The outcome of this election is not what we wanted.
-But hear me when I say the light of America's promise will always burn bright, as long as we never give up and as long as we keep fighting," Vice President Kamala Harris told supporters, advising them "we must accept the results of this election."
+But hear me when I say the light of America's promise will always burn bright, as long as we never give up and as long as we keep fighting," Vice President Kamala Harris told a crowd of supporters at Howard University, her alma mater, but advised them that "we must accept the results of this election."

 "On the campaign, I would often say, 'when we fight, we win.'
 But here's the thing.
 Sometimes the fight takes a while.
 That doesn't mean we won't win.
 The important thing is don't ever give up," she added.
 "While I concede this election, I do not concede the fight that fueled this election."